-Additionally, Student Conduct Education and Administration provides education on sexual violence to any group of students, faculty or staff upon request.
-Topics include, but are not limited to, sexual assault, sexual harassment, the conduct process for sexual misconduct, how to support a victim, bystander intervention, prevention strategies and resources available for victims.
+Additionally, Student Support & Conduct provides education on sexual violence prevention to any group of students, faculty or staff upon request.
+Topics include, but are not limited to, sexual assault, sexual harassment, the conduct process for sexual misconduct, how to support a victim, bystander intervention, prevention strategies, and resources available for victims.